maboelnour/learning-notes/books/Cloud-Architecture-Patterns.md

 We can batch the dependent tasks in the required order in a single queue to ensure order of execution for the messages.
-This can be done inside `RabbitMQ` using `Consistent Hash Exchanges` which allows us to partition a single queue into multiple queues and distribute messages between them via a hashing of the routing key, message header or message property (can be done as model.id as the key)
+This can be done inside `RabbitMQ` using `Consistent Hash Exchanges` which allows us to partition a single queue into multiple queues and distribute messages between them via a hashing of the routing key, message header or message property (can be done as object.id as the key)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwNTM3NTc2LC0xMzIyODU3MjQsLTEwOT
+eyJoaXN0b3J5IjpbMjEwNTM3ODA0OCwtMTMyMjg1NzI0LC0xMD
-Q0MjgzNzUsMzkzNDExMzcyLDk0MDc2OTc2NCwxMzg3MTI4MDgy
+k0NDI4Mzc1LDM5MzQxMTM3Miw5NDA3Njk3NjQsMTM4NzEyODA4
-LC0xMTI0MDIxMzA2LC0xNjYwMDI1NDk1LDIwOTg5MTM3MDgsMT
+MiwtMTEyNDAyMTMwNiwtMTY2MDAyNTQ5NSwyMDk4OTEzNzA4LD
-UxNzgzOTQxNSw0NjM1MjAxMDksMTYwMzIwMzQyNywtMTc4MDg0
+E1MTc4Mzk0MTUsNDYzNTIwMTA5LDE2MDMyMDM0MjcsLTE3ODA4
-MDkyNiw3NTE4MTcwNzMsMzAwNjIxODQsLTE3MzQ0MDgyNzcsMT
+NDA5MjYsNzUxODE3MDczLDMwMDYyMTg0LC0xNzM0NDA4Mjc3LD
-QxNDE0OTQ2NSwtMjMxMzMwMzk1LC0xNTYyMzQ3NTI5LC0xMTM5
+E0MTQxNDk0NjUsLTIzMTMzMDM5NSwtMTU2MjM0NzUyOSwtMTEz
-NDYyNDYyXX0=
+OTQ2MjQ2Ml19
 -->